craigsloggett/kubernetes/docs/03-compute-resources.md

 ## Compute Instances

-The compute instances in this lab will be provisioned using [Debian](https://www.debian.org/) 11 Testing (Bullseye), which has support for `cgroups v2` with `systemd version 244` or later.
+The compute instances in this lab will be provisioned using [Debian 11 (Bullseye) Images](https://raspi.debian.net/tested-images/), which have been built for the Raspberry Pi.

+Note: Debian 11 has support for `cgroups v2` since it supports `systemd version 244` or later.
 Older `systemd` versions do not support delegation of the `cpuset` controller which is important when imposing resource limitations on rootless containers.

 > This tutorial does not leverage rootless containers.